Sham 69: 2006 break-up and aftermath

 In late 2006, Sham 69 broke up and Dave Parsons stated his wish to independently continue as 'Sham 69'.
 On 26 January 2007, BBC News announced that Sham 69 had split because of a bitter fallout between Pursey and Parsons.
 NME reported that a statement released by Parsons included the message: "Sham 69 have left Jimmy Pursey on the eve of their 30th anniversary.
 The band had become increasingly fed up with Jimmy's lack of interest in playing live and continually letting down both promoters and fans by pulling out of gigs at the last moment".
 Parsons and Whitewood continued as Sham 69 with Tim V on vocals and Rob Jefferson on bass.
 This line-up performed tours of the United States, played at many punk festivals across Europe, and released the album, Hollywood Hero, in August 2007.

 Pursey and Sargent formed a new band Day 21 with Rev & Snell from Towers of London.
 The band was named after the last Sham 69 album and also to avoid confusion with the fans over the name.
-Day 21 recorded an album titled 4:10am which was not released, although a single, "Having It Rock and Roll", was released in 2008.
+Day 21 recorded an album titled 4:10am which was not released, although a CD single, "'Aving It Rock 'N' Roll", was released in 2009.

 Bassist Rob Jefferson left Parsons' Sham 69 and was replaced by the former U.K. Subs member Alan Campbell.
 In 2009, Sham 69 was the first major punk band to tour China.
 They released an album titled Who Killed Joe Public, in late 2010.

 2011–present

 In May 2011, Parsons stated on his website that he had disbanded Sham 69, although this was disputed by the other members.
 In July 2011, Pursey announced on Twitter the re-formation of most of the 1977 line-up, comprising Pursey, Parsons and Tregunna.
 This meant that there were two active bands using the same name, with three of the classic line-up (Pursey, Parsons and Tregunna) in one band, and Harris in the other.
 In June 2012, Pursey registered the name as a trademark.
-As of 2016, both bands are still touring using the name, with the Pursey version often using the "Original 1977 line-up" tagline, and the other using the "Tim V" name.
+As of 2016, both bands were still touring using the name, with the Pursey version often using the "Original 1977 line-up" tagline, and the other using the "Tim V" name.

 On 28 January 2018, Sham 69 co-founder Neil Harris died from cancer at the age of 63.
+Drummer Robin Guy died from cancer on 12 September 2024, at the age of 54.